Top things found in human skin (vs in reconstructed human skin models)

 Skin barrier function

-Human skin is a shield regulating the penetration of water, nutrients, ions and environmental stimuli.
-The skin protects the diffusion of molecules, chemical exposure, ultraviolet radiation and penetration of pathogens.
-It also protects against dehydration.
-The skin barrier function maintains tissue homeostasis.
+Human skin serves as a protective barrier, regulating the penetration of water, nutrients, ions, and environmental stimuli.
+It shields the body from chemical exposure, ultraviolet radiation, pathogens, and dehydration while maintaining tissue homeostasis.

-• Microbial barrier: this is the skin microbiome.
-As of today, a large number of studies are conducted on skin microbiomes and on seeding whole patient-derived microbiomes on reconstructed models.
-However, the complex host-microbe and microbe-microbe interactions on the surface of human skin are still poorly understood.
+- Microbial barrier: This component, the skin microbiome, maintains an acidic pH to inhibit bacterial growth.
+While many studies now focus on the skin microbiome, including efforts to seed whole patient-derived microbiomes on reconstructed models, the complex host-microbe and microbe-microbe interactions on human skin are still not fully understood.

 Microbiome